•

 Antibody-based biomarker discovery can lead to more accurate diagnosis and a better assessment of patient prognosis, ultimately improving outcomes for cancer patients around the world.
 Today we talk about prognostic biomarkers in early-stage ovarian cancer, a new panel of biomarkers able to distinguish between different forms of lung cancer and a nuclear transcription factor as biomarkers in prostate cancers.
 The following three studies have all successfully utilized different Atlas Antibodies products in their research.

-Read on to see our antibodies in action!
+Read on to learn about our antibodies in action!

 1. Validation of novel prognostic biomarkers for early-stage clear-cell endometrioid and mucinous ovarian carcinomas using immunohistochemistry (Engqvist et al. 2020)